-We have an open position funded by the Swedish research council for an ambitious and talented
+We have an open position funded by the Swedish Foundation for Strategic Research for an ambitious and talented

 PhD Student – Multi-scale modeling and simulation of paper

 FCC’s department for computational engineering is performing state-of-the-art applied research and development on numerical methods and algorithms for simulation of multiphase flow, electromagnetics, structural mechanics and Multiphysics.
 Our vision is to increase the use of advanced simulation in industry and the research is integrated in user-friendly software that offer unique possibilities for virtual product and process development.
 We are located in modern premises at the Chalmers Science Park, campus Johanneberg, Gothenburg, Sweden.

 The aim of the project is to develop novel numerical methods and algorithms that can be used for prediction of mechanical properties of paper and paperboard.
 The strength properties of paper depend on the formation of the fiber network on the micro-scale.
 A multi-scale approach is therefore necessary.
 In the project the problem will be analyzed, a state-of-the-art multi-scale method will be implemented and validated with experiments on industrial paperboard material.

 The student will be employed by the Fraunhofer-Chalmers Center, and enrolled at the research school in applied mathematics at the Department of Mathematical Sciences, Chalmers University of Technology.
 Professor Axel Målqvist will serve as main supervisor.
 A maximum of 10% teaching is included in the position, and the PhD should be completed within 4,5 years.
 The PhD project is part of the ongoing Innovative Simulation of Paper (ISOP) project at FCC, which is run in cooperation with Stora Enso and Albany International.